It depends on the type of painkiller.

 Paracetamol should be used with caution if you have certain health conditions, such as liver problems.
 A GP or pharmacist can advise you.

-If you have liver or kidney problems, do not take ibuprofen unless a GP tells you it is safe to do so.
+There are some conditions that mean you should not take ibuprofen, such as liver or kidney problems, unless a GP tells you it is safe to do so.
+A GP or pharmacist can advise you.

 Never take more than the recommended dose of either painkiller as this could increase the risk of side effects; some of which can be severe.